yewstack/yew/website/docs/advanced-topics/server-side-rendering.md

 1. Users will not be able to see anything until the entire WebAssembly bundle is downloaded and the initial render has been completed.
-   This can result in a poor user experience on a slow network.
+   This can result in a poor experience for users on a slow network.
 2. Some search engines do not support dynamically rendered web content and those who do usually rank dynamic websites lower in the search results.